Well, fellas. Sometimes things are just so stupid that they need to get studied, analyzed, and dissected that we may learn more about stupidity.

 Think about that.
 We’re being subjected to sanctimonious moral lectures from advertising executives.

 You see, it turns out there’s a real world outside that bubble of academia, and beyond the quasi-religious nomenclature of the social “sciences”.
 Ad execs, of course, attend the same campuses everyone else does.
-They truly don’t know that there is a real world beyond that bubble.
+They truly don’t know there is a real world beyond that bubble.
 That is to say, they’re wealthy enough to be sheltered from it.
 Too bad, too.
 Because in the real world there are real people, as opposed to ideological campus parrots, and real people don’t always fit neatly into the permanently hostile racial, sexual, and cultural regiments of identity politics.

-So, for now, it appears that there are still just enough men left in the world to take Gillette to task for its cowardly attempt to court victimized bullies by pandering to what is effectively a fundamentalist PC religion.
+So, for now, it appears there are still just enough men left in the world to take Gillette to task for its cowardly attempt to court victimized bullies by pandering to what is effectively a fundamentalist PC religion.
 Boycotts are being formed (see here and here).
 Good.
 Let the Booby do his part.

 Boycott Gillette, fellas.
 But let’s take it a step farther; boycott it’s parent company, Procter & Gamble, as well, and all the various companies it owns.
 Here’s just a few: